Let’s Talk About the Novel Coronavirus

-Call your healthcare professional, asking your doctor’s office, urgent care clinic, or emergency room what you should do in light of your symptoms and recent travel/exposure to the illness.
+Call your healthcare professional, aasking your doctor’s office, urgent care clinic, or emergency room what you should do in light of your symptoms and possible recent exposure to someone who had it.
 Another place you might be directed to: your local health department; they’re helping with testing.
 The National Association of County and City Health Officials has a handy directory of local health departments, by state, that can lead you to the right person to speak to about finding out if your symptoms are COVID-19 or the flu or a cold.

-Testing got off to a bumpy start in the U.S., when the CDC had an initial issue with their test kits.
-Then, it took time to roll out more tests across the U.S., and there have been delays across the country as healthcare professionals haven’t received tests or haven’t received enough tests.
+Testing got off to a bumpy start in the U.S., when the CDC had an initial issue with their test kits, and continues to be a tough thing to access in many areas of the country.
+Early on, it took time to roll out more tests across the U.S., and there have been delays across the country as healthcare professionals haven’t received tests or haven’t received enough tests.
 There are also delays in receiving test results because of a backlog of cases being processed in overwhelmed labs.